benropa/weather-or-not/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 ## Description
-This applicaiton allows a user to search for a city and retrieve the current weather report as well as a weather forecast.
+This application allows a user to search for a city and retrieve the current weather report as well as a weather forecast.
 Below the search bar is a section that lists the user's search history.
 The user can click on a saved city to view the forecasted weather again.

 ## Table of Contents
   - [Installation](#Installation)